breatheco-de/main-documentation/README.md

 Hello, my name is :blush: [Alejandro Sanchez](https://alesanchezr.com) I'm the founder of BreatheCode, thank you for taking the time to read this!  :smile:

->> BreatheCode's mission is to **accelerate the way junior developers learn and evolve** using technology.
+> BreatheCode's mission is to **accelerate the way junior developers learn and evolve** using technology.

-To accomplish that we use all the possible means of technology.
+### Right now, the project is divided in three main products:
+-

 ## How to contribute
 You can contribute to BreatheCode in two different ways: